11 min read

 Step 6: Choose your link-building techniques

-With your target pages and link numbers in mind, it's time to select link-building techniques that match your goals.
+With your target pages and link numbers in mind, it's time to select off-page techniques that match your goals.

 According to Mickey Aharony: